-Treatment for minor injuries and common traveller's health problems is easily accessed in larger cities and on Bali but standards decline the more remote you get in Indonesia.
+Treatment for minor injuries and common travellers' health problems is easily accessed in larger cities and on Bali, but the remoter the region the lower the standards.
 For serious conditions, you will need to leave Indonesia.

-Travellers tend to worry about contracting infectious diseases when in the tropics, but infections are a rare cause of serious illness or death in travellers.
+Travellers tend to worry about contracting exotic diseases when in the tropics, but they are a rare cause of serious illness or death in travellers.
 Pre-existing medical conditions, such as heart disease, and accidental injury (especially traffic accidents) account for most life-threatening problems.

 It's important to note what precautions you should take in Indonesia.
 On Bali your major concerns are rabies, mosquito bites and the tropical sun.
 Elsewhere in the country there are numerous important considerations.